hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 **Weight**: 275 grams / 9.7 oz.

-This jacket is similar to the Arc’teryx Cerium LT Jacket but just with an additional hoodie.

-We would pick the Cerium LT Hoody if we would have to choose a down jacket for moderate winter or for camping during spring and autumn.
+We would pick the Cerium LT Hoody for moderate winter trips or for spring or autumn backcountry adventures.

+The Arc'teryx Cerium LT Hoody is a lightweight down jacket which can be worn as a mid layer or as an outer layer.

+It comes with 850 down fill and has an excellent warmth-to-weight ratio.

+The Arato™ 10 nylon shell is lightweight and durable and synthetic insulation has been applied on areas where moisture could build up.
+The Cerium LT Hoody also comes with a DWR finish.

+The jacket has an articulated design which adjusts to your body movements.

+There is also an insulated StormHood™, adjustable hood and hem drawcord and elasticized cuffs at wrist.
+Further, the jacket has a full front zip with chin guard.

+The jacket has an internal zippered security pocket with a stuff sack.
 LT stands for lightweight in the Arc’teryx product line.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https:%2F%2Fwww.rei.com%2Fproduct%2F117169%2Farcteryx-cerium-lt-down-hoodie-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Arc'teryx Cerium LT</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https:%2F%2Fwww.rei.com%2Fproduct%2F117255%2Farcteryx-cerium-lt-down-hoodie-womens" rel="nofollow" class="btn btn-danger" role="button">See the Women's Arc'teryx Cerium LT</a>